cs6006/cs6006.github.io/content/blog/second.md

 Little kids use computers all the time.
 Increasingly early in their schooling, they also learn how to code.
-However, is writing code on a computer the best way to teach computing, or more generally, [computational thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf)?
+However, is writing code on a computer the best way to teach computing, or, more generally, [computational thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf)?
 I think not.

 A first attempt at writing code is often frustrating because the computer feels like an obtuse, unreasonable thing that just... does things a certain way.
 Because it wants to; because it can.